 While caring for an orchid plant is both an art and a science, here are the basic care tips for your dormant orchid:

-Just because your orchid does not have flowers does not mean you should stop watering it.
+Just because your orchid no longer has its blooms doesn't mean you should stop watering it.
 Continue to water your orchid with three ice cubes (one ice cube for orchid minis) on the usual day each week.
 Sign up for our orchid care watering reminders so you don’t forget your watering day!

 Give it Plenty of Indirect Light

 Just like when it’s in full bloom, your orchid needs lots of indirect light during dormancy.
-Give your plant the light it craves by tucking it behind a sheer curtain in a north or east-facing window to shield it from direct sunlight.
+Give your plant the light it craves while keeping it safe from sunburn by placing it behind a sheer curtain in a north or east-facing window.

-Orchids love warm temperatures between 75 and 85 degrees Fahrenheit during the day; however, they prefer cooler nighttime temperatures.
+Orchids love warm temperatures between 75 and 85 degrees Fahrenheit during the day.
+Like humans, they prefer cooler temperatures at night or when at rest.
 Moving your orchid to a room with a temperature between 65 and 75 degrees for a couple of weeks during the resting period can help trigger reblooming.

 Give Some Life to Your Dormant Orchid

 In addition to losing its blooms, the orchid stem may dry and turn brown during dormancy.
 Its leaves may also take on a dull, faded appearance or become limp and flat.
 Try incorporating the orchid pot into a larger display of greenery from complementary plants such as mosses.